ShibaRed4/Enigma/README.md

 ## 🌟 **Get Started!**

-###  To get started, simply clone the repo, and drag and drop the "enigma" folder into your project and enjoy!
+###  To get started, simply clone the repo, and drag and drop the "enigma" folder into your project
+###  Install fengari and fengari-web via your package manager of choice!
+(CLI Tool coming soon!)
+###  Use the example code and enjoy!

 #